 About Forensic Chemistry

 Our forensic chemistry program offers rigorous training in the theories and practical aspects of chemistry with a focus on analytical techniques.
 The classwork contributes to the development of both the practical aspects of forensic practice, as well as the training of future forensic practitioners.
-This program also meets the requirements for certification by the American Chemical Society and fully prepares students to enter a professional career not only in forensic science, but also in analytical chemistry.
 We prepare each student individually for the rigors of forensic analyses, research, and legal mandates.

 In today’s world, textbooks are only a part of the information that can be used to enhance one’s knowledge.
 Students in this program also need to be open-minded, ethical, adaptable, and able to develop critical thinking skills to ensure success in the continually evolving field of forensic chemistry.